ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 #### [chocolatey](https://chocolatey.org)
 Chocolatey is an open-source package manager for Windows.
 It builds on top of existing Windows technologies like PowerShell and NuGet.
 Chocolatey operates via command-line interface, which makes it easy to automate software installation and management.

+## Downloading files
+### Where is the file I just downloaded?

+Files you've downloaded are automatically saved in the Downloads folder.
+In Windows this folder is usually located in C:\Users\Your_account\Downloads.
+In MAC OS /Users/Your_account/Downloads

+### Can I download files to different places?

+Internet browsers allow you to specify where you want to download files.
+To configure Chrome or Firefox navigate to "Settings" -> "Download".

+Here you can also configure browser to "Ask where to save each file before downloading"